fuzzylogicxx/fuzzylogic/posts/design-systems-should-avoid-god-components-and-swiss-army-knives.md

 ## Flex

 It seems that a number of Design Systems have a _Flex_ component.
-My feeling, though,  is that these represent an early reaction to the emergence of CSS’s Flexbox, rather than being sensible system or consumer friendly components.
+My feeling, though,  is that these represent an early reaction to the emergence of CSS’s Flexbox, rather than necessarily being sensible system-friendly or consumer-friendly components.
+CSS layout covers _a lot_ and I think breaking this down into different smaller tools (Stack, Inline, Grid etc) works better.

 ## Button